ZhiruiJiang98/RealTimeTransaction/README.md

 Every load or authorization PUT should return the updated balance following the transaction.
 Authorization declines should be saved, even if they do not impact balance calculation.

-You may use any technologies to support the service.
-We do not expect you to use a persistent store (you can you in-memory object), but you can if you want.
-We should be able to bootstrap your project locally to test.

 ## Expectations
 We are looking for attention in the following areas: